1jour1vin

 Terroirs

-stony plateau of La Crau (southeast of the appellation.
-Intersection of the villages of Bédarrides, Châteauneuf-du-Pape, and Couthézon)
+the stony plateau of La Crau (southeastern part of the appellation; at the intersection of the villages of Bédarrides, Châteauneuf-du-Pape, and Couthézon)

 Viticulture

-manual with double sorting in the vineyard and a third sorting upon arrival at the winery
+hand-harvested, with two rounds of sorting in the vineyard and a third round upon arrival at the winery

 pressing in a pneumatic press, fermentation in wood (barrels, demi-muids, casks)